 What better time to start a company in the manufacturing sector in Singapore!
-Trade and Industry Minister Chan Chun Sing has announced a new 10-year plan to grow Singapore’s manufacturing sector by 50 percent — which is required if the industry is to keep its approximate 21 percent share of gross domestic product (GDP).
+Trade and Industry Minister Chan Chun Sing has announced a new 10-year plan to grow Singapore’s manufacturing sector by 50% — which is required if the industry is to keep its approximate 21% share of gross domestic product (GDP).

 Mr Chan said a large part of the initiative is to rely less on cheap foreign labor and create more high-skill jobs for Singaporeans, which will raise the global competitiveness of Singapore’s manufacturing base.

-At the time of writing, Singapore’s manufacturing sector makes up approximately 21 percent of the total GDP, totalling around $106 billion.
+At the time of writing, Singapore’s manufacturing sector makes up approximately 21% of the total GDP, totalling around $106 billion.
 Manufacturing is also significant to the Singapore workforce, employing around 450,000 workers, which equates to about 12% of Singapore’s total employment.
+As the world moves towards Industry 4.0, the significance of advanced manufacturing sectors is increasing in realising this vision.

 COVID-19 ‘positive’ effect on Manufacturing Sector